defra-design/aqie-design-history/app/posts/private-beta/sprint1.md

 ![Page showing multiples results returned when a user searches by place name (disambiguation)](../../images/sprint-one/disambiguation.png "")

-The OS Places API's can return multiple matches for a given request, enabling us to implement disambiguation.
+The OS Places APIs can return multiple matches for a given request, enabling us to implement disambiguation.
 The API provides `DISTRICT_BOROUGH` or `COUNTY_UNITARY` data within the gazetteer of each result.

 We designed a logic within the results that first identifies and returns the district borough from the results of the API.
 If the district borough is not available, it automatically defaults to the unitary authority.